wuxc/pywin32doc/md/PyIActiveDesktop.md

   - [ApplyChanges](PyIActiveDesktop.md#pyiactivedesktopapplychanges)

-    Applies changes to ActiveDesktop settings and persists them to the registry.&nbsp;
+    Applies changes to ActiveDesktop settings and persists them to the registry\.&nbsp;

   - [GetWallpaper](PyIActiveDesktop.md#pyiactivedesktopgetwallpaper)